camptocamp/stock-logistics-warehouse/stock_vertical_lift_packaging_level/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-Glue module for product_packaging_type (from OCA/product-attribute) and stock_vertical_lift.
+Glue module for product_packaging_level (from OCA/product-attribute) and stock_vertical_lift.

-If both module are installed this module automatically gets installed and displays the packaging type's full name instead of the packaging's name.
+If both module are installed this module automatically gets installed and displays the packaging level's full name instead of the packaging's name.

 ..
 IMPORTANT::